-The following images indicate the location of the optical drive and provide a visual representation of the removal procedure.
+The following image(s) indicate the location of the optical drive and provides a visual representation of the removal procedure.

-- 1. Disconnect the power and data cables from the optical drive. - ${\bf 2.}\;\;$ Pull the release tab on the optical-drive cage towards the bottom of the computer. - 3.
-Pull to slide out the optical drive through the front of the computer. - 4.
-Remove the screw (M2x3) that secures the optical-drive bracket to the optical drive. - 5.
-Eject the optical drive by inserting an optical drive opening tool in the optical-drive eject hole. - 6.
+- 1. Place the computer on its side with the left-side facing up. - 2.
+Disconnect the optical drive's power and data cables from the optical drive. - 3.
+Pull the release tab on the optical-drive cage towards the bottom of the computer. - 4.
+Pull to slide out the optical drive through the front of the computer.

+- 5. Remove the optical-drive bracket from the optical drive. - 6.
+Eject the optical drive by inserting an optical drive opening tool in the optical-drive eject hole. - 7.
 Using a plastic scribe, gently push the optical-drive bezel away to remove the tabs from the slots on the optical drive.